mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_reads_vs_transcript_abundance.png" alt="drawing" width="700"/></center>

 Notice how these fractions differ from the fraction of transcripts that originate from each gene.
 Notably, the fraction of the reads from the Green gene is higher than the fraction of transcripts from the Green gene.
 This is because the Green gene is long and thus, when we sample locations along the transcript, we are more likely to select locations along a Green gene.
+To counteract this effect, we need only divide each each gene's fraction of reads its gene length to recover the fraction of transcripts.

-Counts per million
+Counts per million vs. transcripts per million
 ----------

 If one does not care to compare the expression of two different genes *within* a sample, but rather, only cares to compare the expression of a gene *between* samples, then these read fractions *may* be okay (see caveats below in the section titled, *Estimating absolute abundance via median-ratio normalization*) because they will be *proportional* to the transcript fractions (with a proportionality constant equal to the inverse of the length of the gene).